-In the first of his articles on the Search for Truth written specially for us, occult writer and theologian, John Temple, relates the true story of one seeker's personal journey of spiritual discovery and enlightenment.
+In the first of a series of twelve unique articles on the Search for Truth published in 2013, occult writer and theologian, John Temple, relates the true story of one seeker's personal journey of spiritual discovery and enlightenment.

 People feel unhappy and they don't know why.
 They feel that something is very wrong with the world and their relation to it.
 They feel lost, confused, frustrated, alienated and estranged, and they can't explain it.
 They have everything and yet they want more.
 And when they get it, they are still left empty and dissatisfied.
 They want happiness and peace, and nothing seems to bring it.
 They want fulfillment, and it never seems to come.
 Everything is fine, and yet everything is wrong.
 These feelings are often suppressed by frantic activity and endless running around after distractions.
 They are drowned out by television, computer games and social media.
 But when this frantic activity ceases and everything is quiet, then the dread sets in, and the meaninglessness of it all, and the boredom, and the fear weigh heavily on the heart and mind.
 Why is this so?
 Because, as Occult Science tells us, we are not at home.
 We are exiles.
 We are alienated and estranged from our true country.
 We are not with God in the land of the living.
 We are spiritually sick.
 And some of us are already dead.